unknownify/unknownify/README.md

 ## Installation

-Add unknownify to your project's devDependencies.
+Add unknownify to devDependencies of your project.

 ```sh
 npm i -D unknownify